drmonroe/subscription-reporting/README.md

 ![Cost Analysis Costs by Resource View](https://mlabshare.blob.core.windows.net/malbshare/AzureChangeView-2.png)

 ### The *Costs by Resource* view provides a detailed report of all the artifacts contained within the subscriptions that are part of the management group.
-You can use this via the Cost Analysis interface as a ready-made business intelligence tool or, export as a file for ingestion by your preferred analysis tooling:
+You can use this via the Cost Analysis interface as a ready-made business intelligence tool or, (also) export the results as a file for ingestion by your preferred analysis tooling:

 ![Cost Analysis Costs by Resource View Choose Export](https://mlabshare.blob.core.windows.net/malbshare/AzureCostsbyResource.png)